Jon-Webb-79/c_string/README.rst

 Documentation
 =============
-This code in this repository is further documented at the XXX website
+This code in this repository is further documented at the `Read The Docs <https://c-string.readthedocs.io/en/latest/>`_ website